152-Modanisa-FullStack-Bootcamp/week-1-assignment-salihasy/README.md

 ## Setup
 ---
-Open the saved HTML file in your favorite browser (double click on the file, or right-click - and choose "Open with") If you want to open it in chrome via terminal;
+Open it in chrome via terminal;

 ```